-The Owen Sowerwine Natural Area (OSNA) is on state school trust land.
-It has been designated by law as a State Natural Area.
-As such, it is governed by all Montana Department of Natural Resources and Conservation (DNRC) regulations for school trust land.
-The land is leased from the DNRC by Montana Audubon with support from the Flathead Audubon Society, in order to maintain its status as a Natural Area.
-It is jointly managed as a Natural Area by Montana Audubon and the Flathead Audubon Society according to the OSNA Master Plan.
+The Owen Sowerwine area is on State school trust land and is governed by all Montana Department of Natural Resources and Conservation (DNRC) regulations for school trust land.
+The land is leased from the DNRC by Montana Audubon with support from the Flathead Audubon Society, in order to maintain public access to the area.
+It is jointly managed by Montana Audubon and the Flathead Audubon Society according to the OSNA Master Plan.

-REGULATIONS Regulations governing the use of OSNA by human visitors are stated in the OSNA Master Plan.
+REGULATIONS Regulations governing the use of Owen Sowerwine by human visitors are stated in the Owen Sowerwine Master Plan.
 These regulations include:

 Foot Access Only